smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

 ###### Menu Pathways

-- Main Menu \> Operator replay menu (#4) \> Operator Replay Scripts (#2) \> Script steps (Opt 1) \> F6=Add *- or -* option 2=Change *- or -* option 3=Copy \> F10=Capt Defn \> F6=Add *- or -* option 2=Change *- or -* option 3=Copy \> F11=Response rules \> F6=Add *- or -* option 2=Change *- or -* option 3=Copy.
+- Main Menu > Operator replay menu (#4) > Operator Replay Scripts (#2) > Script steps (Opt 1) > F6=Add *- or -* option 2=Change *- or -* option 3=Copy > F10=Capt Defn > F6=Add *- or -* option 2=Change *- or -* option 3=Copy > F11=Response rules > F6=Add *- or -* option 2=Change *- or -* option 3=Copy.
-- Main Menu \> Operator replay menu (#4) \> Work with Captured Data Response Rules (#6) \> F6=Add *- or -* option 2=Change *- or -* option 3=Copy.
+- Main Menu > Operator replay menu (#4) > Work with Captured Data Response Rules (#6) > F6=Add *- or -* option 2=Change *- or -* option 3=Copy.

 ###### Fields

-- Script: When this maintenance screen has been called using function key F10 from the Operator Replay Step record screen, the name of the Operator Replay script is fixed and it appears in the heading of this list display.
+- **Script**: When this maintenance screen has been called using function key F10 from the Operator Replay Step record screen, the name of the Operator Replay script is fixed and it appears in the heading of this list display.
-- (Script) Seq: When this maintenance screen has been called using function key F10 from the Operator Replay Step record screen, the number of the Operator Replay Step
+- **(Script) Seq**: When this maintenance screen has been called using function key F10 from the Operator Replay Step record screen, the number of the Operator Replay Step
 Sequence is fixed and it appears in the heading of this list display.
-- From fields (Resp Seq): When this screen appears in Copy mode, the key fields of the source record being copied are shown in this heading area.
+- **From fields (Resp Seq)**: When this screen appears in Copy mode, the key fields of the source record being copied are shown in this heading area.
 When this program is called from the Operator Replay Step maintenance, only the Response Sequence appears in the From field list.
 A new value must be assigned to the new Response Rule record being created in Copy mode, using the Response Sequence input field (below).
-- Capture Identifier: A label that groups together all of the data capture rules that apply to a single Operator Replay script step Sequence number.
+- **Capture Identifier**: A label that groups together all of the data capture rules that apply to a single Operator Replay script step Sequence number.
 For Copy and Change operations, this key field is protected from update.
 This field and the Capture Seq field (next) identify the rule to which this response record will react.
-- Capture sequence: The sequence of the data capture rule to which this response will react.
+- **Capture sequence**: The sequence of the data capture rule to which this response will react.
 For Copy and Change operations, this key field is protected from update.
 This number determines the order in which data capture rules are executed.
-- Capture Type: The type of the data capture: C = screen capture, S = SCANSPLF data capture, M = Message data capture.
+- **Capture Type**: The type of the data capture: C = screen capture, S = SCANSPLF data capture, M = Message data capture.
 Type C is required for Screen Captures from Operator Replay scripts.
 For Copy and Change operations, this field is protected from update.
-- Response sequence: Response Sequence Number: The order in which each response rule will be executed.
+- **Response sequence**: Response Sequence Number: The order in which each response rule will be executed.
 When changing an existing rule's sequence number, pay close attention to the Continuation field value, because the order of records is critical when the Continuation field is used to group multiple response qualifications (using Compare data) and commands.
-- Continuation:
+- **Continuation**:
   -   Continuation field values are: blanks, CMD, AND, OR.
   -   A value that supports multiple groups of commands and/or rules that may be qualified for execution in response to a single record of captured data.
 In summary, the values work like this:
   -   blank = Starts a new group of  comparison rules and commands, separate and unrelated from other rules groups.